 Weight loss and treatment may work together to improve disease symptoms in overweight people with psoriatic arthritis.

-A recent study, published in June in Clinical and Epidemiological Research, found that patients who took a certain kind of biologic medication while losing weight improved more than patients who just took the medication.
+A recent study, published in June in Annals of the Rheumatic Diseases, found that patients who took a certain kind of biologic medication while losing weight improved more than patients who just took the medication.
 The study involved 138 patients with psoriatic arthritis starting treatment with biologics that target tumor necrosis factor-alpha (TNF-alpha), which is a cytokine, or protein, that promotes inflammation.

 People with psoriatic disease who are also overweight may experience a double dose of inflammation, according to the researchers.
 Previous studies have found that losing weight can reduce psoriasis severity.
 As the research team noted in an article published last year in Rheumatology, fat cells secrete many of the same cytokines involved in psoriatic disease, such as TNF-alpha.
 Even if an overweight patient takes a TNF-alpha blocker, the researchers hypothesized, their body weight may prevent the medication from working.